lucidrains/x-transformers/README.md

 This paper proposes to add a gated linear unit at the end of the attention layer, further gated by the original queries.
 Although this is not widely used outside of visual question / answering, I suspect it should lead to improvements after seeing the success of the feedforward GLU variant.

+Update: After some experimentation, I found this variant actually performs worse, but if it were to be modified to not concatenate the queries before gating, it performs much better.
+That is what we will be using in this repository.

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder, Encoder